Algebras and varieties: Introduction

 \end{enumerate} \end{theorem}

 The Cartan determinant conjecture states that the determinant of the Cartan matrix of a finite dimensional algebra of finite global dimension is equal to 1.
 This conjecture has been shown to hold for monomial algebras \cite{W}.
-A consequence of the above theorem is that if the Cartan determinant of a finite dimensional algebra of finite global dimension is equal to 1, then the Cartan determinant of any algebra in that variety has Cartan determinant 1.
-Given a finite dimensional algebra of finite global dimension, the associated monomial algebra might not necessarily have finite global dimension.
-However, it might be possible to make choices (of a presentation of the algebra and an order on the paths - noting that in general there are many inequivalent orders \cite{HKL}) such that the associated monomial algebra is of finite global dimension.
-This would give a positive answer to the Cartan determinant conjecture.
+A consequence of the above theorem is that if the Cartan determinant of a finite dimensional algebra of finite global dimension is equal to 1, then the Cartan determinant conjecture holds for all algebras in that variety.
+Hence to prove the Cartan determinant conjecture one need only study algebras of finite global dimension whose associated monomial algebra is of infinite global dimension for any order.

-One of the main tools for proving these statements is based on the algorithmically constructed projective resolutions in \cite{GS}, which we recall in Section~\ref{sec-order resolution} under the name of \emph{order resolutions}.

-Given a variety of algebras, we describe the construction of certain subvarieties.
-We show that varieties corresponding to finite dimensional algebras arise as such subvarieties.
-We also show that varieties associated to graded algebras correspond to such subvarieties.

-Throughout the paper, there are two different starting points one can take.
-On the one side, starting with an algebra $KQ/I$, we show how to construct a variety in which $KQ/I$ corresponds to a point.
-On the other side, we start with a quiver $Q$ and a set of paths $\cT$ in the quiver.
-We construct the variety whose distinguished point corresponds to the monomial algebra given by the quotient of $KQ$ by the ideal generated by the set of paths $\cT$.

-An example of the first approach is to study the variety which has a point corresponding to a commutative polynomial ring.
-Restricting to the subvariety of graded algebras, there are Koszul Artin Schelter regular algebras that are in that subvariety.
-Theorem~\ref{thm intro} might provide new tools to attack the classification problem of such Artin Schelter regular rings.